AngieC96/AngieC96/README.md

 * Implementation and testing of a Binary Search Tree in C++, which is about 15% faster than std::map, depending on the operating system.
 [GitHub](https://github.com/matteosecli/AP_BST)

-* Development of the game "Dots and boxes" and development of an intelligent player which learns how to play using Reinforcement Learning.
+* Development of the game "Dots and boxes" and an intelligent player which learns how to play using Reinforcement Learning.
 [GitHub](https://github.com/andygaspar/d-bSML)

 * A review of the literature concerning Graph Neural Networks for the course of "Deep Learning".
 [GitHub](https://github.com/AngieC96/DeepLearningProject)